Renewing your passport

 Required Items:

-Completed renewal application form (DS-82), passport photo, payment, your most recent passport, and if your name has changed, a certified copy of your marriage certificate or a court order of your name change.
+Completed renewal application form (DS-82), a recent passport photo, payment, your most recent passport, and if your name has changed, a certified copy of your marriage certificate or a court order of your name change.

 These items will be explained in the following sections.